QlikDeploymentFramework/Qlik-Deployment-Framework-Cloud/README.md

 * Shared container is a must and need to be mapped within the reload script, as seen below:
     SET vG.SharedBasePath='lib://Drive name/path/Shared';
     $(include=$(vG.SharedBasePath)/InitLink.qvs);
-* In this release all folders in external drives need the Info.txt file to be identified as a Global variable
+* In this release all container folders in external drives (folders you want to QDF to identify as Global Variable path) need to include the Info.txt file, as this file identifies the folder as a Global path
 * external drives are really picky on trailing slash, for OneDrive no trailing slash is possible
 * To identify containers stored in external drives, the base URL need to be specified in vG.SharedBaseVariablePath/ContainerMap.csv
 * To identify spaces as containers just add the space name under vG.SharedBaseVariablePath/ContainerMap.csv
+* Qlik Cloud spaces has limited support for subfolders, so adding QDF containers to spaces (by same name) only vG.BasePath and vG.QVDPath will work

 ## QDF is a set of Qlik scripts and utilities that enables:
 Resource Sharing, Reuse, Organization, Structure and Standards providing an effective and efficient Qlik deployment.